PolymathicAI/PolymathicAI.github.io/_posts/2026-06-15-agent-rosetta.md

 **Acknowledgements**

 We would like to acknowledge the support of the Simons Foundation and of Schmidt Sciences.
 This work was supported in part by the AI2050 program at Schmidt Sciences (Grant G-25-70028).
 PDR and VKM are wholly funded by the Simons Foundation.
 We thank the Flatiron Institute's Scientific Computing Core for ongoing support.
 The computations reported in this paper were performed in-part using resources made available by the Flatiron Institute.
 The Flatiron Institute is a division of the Simons Foundation.
-We thank Lucy Reading-Ikkanda and Aditya Chhatrala for their contribution to the figures presented in this paper.
+We thank Lucy Reading-Ikkanda and Aditya Chhatrala for their contribution to the figures presented in our paper, and Emeline Haroldsen for her comments on an earlier draft of this article.

 Photo by <a href="https://unsplash.com/@sunify?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Alexander Lunyov</a> on <a href="https://unsplash.com/photos/swirling-abstract-pattern-of-green-foliage-and-blue-sky-Qx6dv2tcceU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>